mckoss/racetrack/README.md

 ![Sample Track](docs/sample-track.png)

-Here you can see a number of different strategies racing against each other (only one of which succeeding).
+Here you can see a number of different strategies racing against each other (only one of which is succeeding).

 # How to Program a Racer

-If you use CodePen, there is only minimal boilerplate to program a race.
+If you use CodePen, there is only minimal boilerplate required to program a race.

 ```
 // Import the racetrack library into CodePen

 import { Racetrack, U_TRACK } from 'https://mckoss.com/racetrack/scripts/racetrack.js';

 // Attach the a new Racetrack simulation to a <canvas> element

 const rt = new Racetrack(document.getElementById('stage'), U_TRACK);

 // This is where you register your racer.
 The callback function
 // will be called once for each step of the race.

 rt.race((state, options) => {
+  // Return a move as an [x, y] array.
+  // This strategy just keeps on accelerating in the x direction.
   return [1, 0];
 });
 ```